Browns' Hunt tells police he'd fail drug test during stop - WHIZ News

 Hunt also bemoaned no longer being with the Chiefs, who will play San Francisco in the Super Bowl on Sunday in Miami.

+One of the regime’s first decisions will be what to do with Hunt, who rushed for 179 yards on 43 carries and scored three touchdowns in eight games for the Browns last season.
+He led the league in rushing as a rookie in 2017.

-Former GM John Dorsey drafted Hunt in 2017 with Kansas City and signed him to a one-year contract last year.
+Former GM John Dorsey drafted Hunt out of Toledo in the third round three years ago with Kansas City and signed him to a one-year contract last year.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL